bspaans/chess-reportoire/index.md

 ###### 8. Qf3 cxb5

 Saccing the exchange, but maybe not intended.
 White responds with `9.
-Qxa8`
+Qxa8`.
+It's important for White not to get to greedy after this, because Black will gain a lot of tempo if the pawn on `a7` is captured.

 ###### 8. Qf3 Rb8